PunchThrough/bean-docs/src/projects/slow-cooker.md

 ### Rename your Bean

 You'll need to rename your Bean using the OS X Loader App.
-The iOS app finds the Sous Vide bean by looking for a nearby Bean with the name `SousVide`— if your Bean isn't named exactly the same, the iOS app won't try to connect.
+The iOS app finds the Sous Vide Bean by looking for a nearby Bean with the name `SousVide`— if your Bean isn't named exactly the same, the iOS app won't try to connect.

 Alternately, you can change the name that the app searches for inside `Sous Vide/Controllers/SVViewController.m` to match your Bean instead: